agonzalezro/properties/README.md

 Idealista have some shared datasets on CartoDB, you can use them to for example add underground stations and lines.
 After some tweaking there you can end up with something like this:

 ![](cartodb.png)

+In this example I have heavily filter the flats from Idealista by their own filter params and by the commute time: no more than 40m to work (asking Google for it).
+You will see a different size of the circle depending on the size of the flat.

 TODO
 ----